aama/webappy/README.md

 There are in addition a number of scripts aimed at ordering, formatting, or extracting information from the 'LANG-pdgms.json' files:
     - `pdgmDict-jreplace.py`

     - `pdgmDict-lablesort.py`

     - `pdgmDict-lfam.py`

     - `pdgmDict-lname2labb.py`

     - `pdgmDict-propsets-indiv.py`

     - `pdgmDict-propsets-merged.py`

     - `pdgmDict-reorderPdgmCols.py`

     - `pdgmDict-sourceBib.py`

     - `pdgmDict-template.py`

 (For their functions, see the introductory material of the individual script texts.)

 ### 3. Python scripts to display and manipulate paradigm data.

-The basic paradigm display script is `pdgmDisp-baseApp-PDGM.py';
-a generalization of the notion paradigm underlies the related script `pdgmDisp-baseApp-GPDGM.py`. `pdgmDisp-formsearch.py` is designed to search all or large iparts of the datastore for features and combinations of features. 'pdgmDisp-pnames.py` focuses on returning simply paradigm labels.
-All the `pdgmDisp-. . .` scripts call on `pdgmDispQuery.py'

 The three major data-display/manipulation (`pdgmDisp- . . .`) scripts are
 descended from an earlier more integrated browser application, which